dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/properties/dependency-property-metadata.md

 - Changing or adding property-change callbacks, which might be necessary if an inherited dependency property interacts with other dependency properties differently than its base implementation does.
 One of the characteristics of a programming model that supports both code and markup, is that property values might be set in any order.
 This factor can affect how you implement property-change callbacks.
 For more information, see [Dependency property callbacks and validation](dependency-property-callbacks-and-validation.md).

 - Changing WPF [framework property metadata](<xref:System.Windows.FrameworkPropertyMetadata>) options.
 Typically, metadata options are set during registration of a new dependency property, but you can respecify them in <xref:System.Windows.DependencyProperty.OverrideMetadata%2A> or <xref:System.Windows.DependencyProperty.AddOwner%2A> calls.
-For more information about overriding framework property metadata, see [Specifying metadata](framework-property-metadata.md#specifying-metadata).
+For more information about overriding framework property metadata, see [Specifying FrameworkPropertyMetadata](framework-property-metadata.md#specifying-frameworkpropertymetadata).
 For how to set framework property metadata options when registering a dependency property, see [Custom dependency properties](custom-dependency-properties.md).

 > [!NOTE]
 > Since validation callbacks aren't part of metadata, they can't be changed by overriding metadata.
-For more information, see [Validation callbacks](dependency-property-callbacks-and-validation.md#validation-callbacks).
+For more information, see [Validation value callbacks](dependency-property-callbacks-and-validation.md#validate-value-callbacks).

 ## Overriding metadata